Colorectal cancer

 What are the symptoms of colon cancer?

-There are other nonmalignant diseases of the large intestine that may cause similar symptoms.
+The symptoms of colon cancer vary depending on its location.
+There are also other non-malignant diseases of the large intestine that can cause similar symptoms.

-- Narrow stools: usually because the tumor is causing a narrowing of the bowel, not allowing normal passage of stool.
+This is because the tumour is narrowing the bowel and not allowing normal passage of stool.

 Do you have any of these symptoms?